cliffeh/mondo/README.md

 ## Development

-Take a look at `make help` for the various build targets...and then Dig In!
+Take a look at `make help` for the various build targets.

+[TODO.md](TODO.md) is where I've been trying to maintain a list of the things I'd like to get TODONE.

 ## Notes